PennDOT Offers Manual for Pennsylvania Horse and Buggy Drivers

 For more on the new article go to the WHP-TV 21 website at the following link:

-The Pennsylvania car accident attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in a car accident in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to negligence or recklessness of another driver.
+The Pennsylvania car accident attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you have suffered a personal injury in a car accident in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to negligence or recklessness of another driver.